stefgina/launch-control-touchdesigner/README.md

 ----
 ## Logic

-The logic resides on a `switch` Touchdesigner cirquit ranging from values (0-31).
+The logic resides on a `switch` Touchdesigner circuit ranging from values (0-31).
 These values are divided in 4 groups by the 4 buttons on the right side of the midi controller, expanding the functionality of the 8 frontal midi buttons x4.
 Additionally every button you hit on the controller returns a visual feedback, in order for the user to perceive the current state.
 These scripts/mappings currently work for User mode (top 2 buttons in Launch control), and I am developing the Factory mode as well for a complete x8 controller expansion.
 (8 buttons x8 functionality)

 ![Alt text](images/switch.png?raw=true "Title")